faddat/ingestron/README.md

 1GBPS Low-Latency Internet Connection
 SSD RAID or Optane Storage

 If you run it on less and contact us for support, we will laugh at you.
-Actually if you contact us for support without cash in hand or code in brain, we'll probably laugh at you, too.
-But maybe not.
-We're pretty nice guys.
+Otherwise, you'll find us quite helpful!

 ### Installation: